LoveDoLove/cloudflare-smart-tools/cf-smart-cache/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

+After installation and setup, you can:

-- Automatic cache purging on post, category, comment, and taxonomy changes.
+- Enjoy automatic cache purging on post, category, comment, and taxonomy changes
-- Manual cache controls via the admin settings page (purge all, purge homepage).
+- Use manual cache controls via the admin settings page (purge all, purge homepage)
-- Advanced admin toolbar integration for quick cache actions.
+- Access advanced admin toolbar integration for quick cache actions
-- Batch purging to avoid API rate limits.
+- Monitor batch purging to avoid API rate limits
-- Comprehensive logging and cache analytics.
+- View comprehensive logging and cache analytics
-- Security headers and bypass logic for private/admin pages.
+- Benefit from security headers and bypass logic for private/admin pages
-- Export bypass cookie prefixes for Worker integration.
+- Export bypass cookie prefixes for Worker integration

-_Refer to the plugin settings page and inline documentation for details._
+_Refer to the plugin settings page and inline documentation for more details and advanced configuration._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap